cognisant/Docs.DevelopmentProcess/README.md

 ##### Other Tasks

 - Two team members are selected to spend a portion of their time [learning](#Learning)
-- One member of the team is selected for each week of the sprint to be on [support](#Support)
+- One member of the team is selected for each week of the sprint to be on [helpdesk triage](#Helpdesk-Triage)

 #### During the Sprint